-While writing this post, I googled around to find a timeline of the events in Persuasion (I settled on this one), and discovered a surprising animosity towards it.
+While writing this post, I googled around to find a timeline of the events in Persuasion, and discovered a surprising animosity towards it.
 Last year, a writer at Slate trashed Persuasion as Austen’s worst book, and dismissed support for the book as a mere effort to give Austen weight: “I suspect that some readers prize Persuasion because it is superficially more ‘serious’ than Austen’s other novels.”

 That is not quite how I saw it; the book is full of Jane’s usual wit, from Sir Walter’s narcissism to a “Dick [Musgrove]” joke.

 Sure, there is plenty to be serious about — I am quite aware that when Lady Russell counsels Anne against marrying Wentworth in mid-1806, she is doing it merely months after the most revered sailor in the British Navy, Vice Admiral Horatio Lord Nelson, gave his life at the Battle of Trafalgar — but the book isn’t somber or wretched.
 It’s surely more fun than the Philip Roth book I tortured myself with out of a misguided sense of man-lit duty.
 All that makes Persuasion “serious” is that the protagonist has lost her “bloom” of youth at 27 and, having also lost her first love, might remain unmarried.